dabapps/django-readers/docs/tutorial.md

     publication_date = models.DateField()
 ```

-We're going to go through a step-by-step set of requirements from an imaginary client who has asked us to build a simple book listing application.
+We're going to go through a step-by-step set of requirements from an imaginary client who has asked you to build a simple book listing application.
 We're going to assume the Django project itself has already been set up, and focus on a single view and a single template.

 ## Requirement 1: a list of book titles (without `django-readers`)

-First, the client wants us to build a page containing a list of all of the books in the database, showing only their titles.
+First, the client wants you to build a page containing a list of all of the books in the database, showing only their titles.
 The standard Django approach to this would be as follows:

 ```python
 def book_list(request):